1) In a small food processor (mini-chopper), combine the garlic, ginger, and 1 tablespoon water and puree to a paste.

 5) Add the coconut milk and enough water to just cover the vegetables.
 Bring to the boil, lower the heat, and simmer, covered, until tender, about 15 to 20 minutes.

 6) Using a slotted spoon transfer the vegetables to a bowl.
-Bring the broth to the boil and cook, stirring occasionally, until reduced to a sauce-like consistency.
+Bring the to the boil and cook, stirring occasionally, until reduced to a sauce-like consistency.

 7) If using the chicken, add and reheat.
 Return the vegetables to the sauce and stir to combine.
 Season with salt and pepper.
 Transfer to a platter and garnish with the coriander.